 Organic acids represent a key group of industrial chemicals.
 This article provides information on the corrosion characteristics of organic acids.
-It focuses on the corrosion of metals and alloy groups caused by acetic, formic, and propionic acids.
-The metals and alloy groups include steel, aluminum, copper and its alloys, stainless steels, titanium, and nickel alloys.
+It focuses on corrosion caused by acetic, formic, and propionic acids on various metals and alloy groups.
+These include steel, aluminum, copper and its alloys, stainless steels, titanium, and nickel alloys.
 The article also provides information on longer-chain organic acids.

 L.A.
 Scribner, Corrosion by Organic Acids, Corrosion: Environments and Industries, Vol 13C, ASM Handbook, Edited By Stephen D. Cramer, Bernard S. Covino, Jr., ASM International, 2006, p 674–681, https://doi.org/10.31399/asm.hb.v13c.a0004180